Nonperturbative infrared enhancement of nonGaussian correlators in de Sitter space: Introduction

-Immediate phenomenological implications of nontrivial field interactions in the inflationary universe are possible quantum corrections to standard inflationary observables \cite{Boyanovsky:2005px,Sloth:2006az}, or the possibility of nonGaussian features of primordial density fluctuations \cite{Maldacena:2002vr}.
-It has been pointed out in \cite{Riotto:2008mv} that IR effects may lead to parametrically enhanced nonGaussianities at tree-level.
-In this letter, we show that loop corrections to nonGaussian correlators are also amplified by IR effects and may in fact be as large as the tree-level contribution.
-We consider the case of an $O(N)$ theory with quartic interactions and employ a nonperturbative large-$N$ limit.
-Using the expressions for the field propagator and four-point vertex function recently obtained in Refs. \cite{Serreau:2011fu,Serreau:2013psa}, we compute the equal time four-point correlation function for the phenomenologically relevant case of superhorizon modes, which we obtain in closed analytical form.
-We point out the interesting momentum structure of the loop contributions.
+The calculation of Ref. \cite{Riotto:2008mv} is based on estimating the four-point correlator of an $O(N)$ scalar field by including loop corrections to the external legs propagators but keeping a simple tree-level interaction vertex.
+In this Letter, we extend on this and consider loop corrections to the four-point vertex as well.
+We show that the corresponding contributions to the four-point correlator are also amplified by infrared/secular effects and eventually contribute the same order in coupling as the tree-level contribution.
+We consider an $O(N)$ theory with quartic self-interactions in the large-$N$ limit.
+This sums up infinitely many loop diagrams and enables us to capture genuine nonperturbative effects.} Using the expressions for the field propagator and four-point vertex function recently obtained in Refs. \cite{Serreau:2011fu,Serreau:2013psa}, we compute the equal time four-point correlation function for superhorizon modes, which we obtain in closed analytical form. { This allows us to analyze the loop contributions in detail and to show that a perturbative treatment fails for superhorizon momenta.
+We find that radiative corrections give an order one contribution to the tree-level contact term and give rise to an additional momentum structure, characteristic of an exchange diagram.}